jakop345/cloudron-box/docs/references/usermanual.md

 It is possible to embed Cloudron apps into other websites.
 By default, this is disabled to prevent [Clickjacking](https://cloudron.io/blog/2016-07-15-site-embedding.html).

-You can set a website that is allowed to embed your Cloudron app using the Configure app dialog.
+You can set a website that is allowed to embed your Cloudron app using the app's [Configure dialog](#configuration).
+Click on 'Show Advanced Settings...' and enter the embedder website name.

 ## Custom domain